Cultural and linguistic diverse disputants: The impact of culture on communication and negotiations.

 While we are able to arrange for interpreters to join mediation (additional cost), an interpreter’s role is limited though, so who translates cultural and inherent communication during negotiations?
 What does this even mean?

 There is no easy explanation about the influential factors of cultural differences in the course of negotiation and we acknowledge at Mediator Hub that there are many triggers which may impact upon party interactions with each other.
 That’s why we champion and include intake sessions in our services to prepare parties and mediators for the negotiation processes during mediation.
 One of the factors our mediators assess during intake sessions is cultural diversity so they can plan the right approach to inclusive practices and evaluate the potential for cultural barriers.

-You could say that a good mediator will step parties through a process of safe and balanced opportunity to communicate their grievances and find a middle ground.
-A great mediator however will translate and reframe entrenched cultural normality to provide parties with a conversant space to explore their interests and reach mutually agreeable terms.
 At Mediator Hub we honour and acknowledge that collective communication approaches are the key to shifting mindsets to reach an agreed solution.
 Visit us at www.mediatorhub.com today to find out more about our services and expertise in mediation.